ryan-barry-99/Advanced_Robotics_Final_Project_Sp23/README.md

 # Balloon Trajectory Matching Omnidirectional Robot using YOLO

 This project aims to track a balloon using a custom YOLO model and punch it back into the air using a 3 wheeled omnidirectional drive robot.
 The robot moves in any direction without having to turn, which makes it perfect for this task.
+YOLOv5 and YOLOv8 were both trained on the V2 Balloon dataset, with YOLOv8 tending to be more efficient and percise